 We also read in 1 Corinthians 14:34, “The women are to keep silent in the churches; for they are not permitted to speak, but are to subject themselves.”
 Does this mean that when a woman steps in a church she can’t utter a single word?
 Hardly.
 Paul just got done talking about women praying and prophesying in church (1 Cor.
 11:5), which would mean that we must dig deeper into the context of chapter 14 to see what Paul means by “keep silent.”
 It is implied from the surrounding context that Paul is prohibiting women from judging prophecy spoken by others.
 That is, women could prophesy, but it was given to the men of the church to test or judge the prophecy in order to make sure it was from the Spirit and in accord with sound doctrine.

 What might be a modern application of this?
 Since prophecy and speaking in tongues were gifts that have ceased with the apostles, how might we apply this to our modern context?
 I would say that an equivalent of prophesying is the public reading of Scripture.
 Therefore, I think it is good and perfectly acceptable to have a woman read Scripture during Sunday service.
-Just as women could pray and prophesy in the First Century church, so too do I think women can pray and publically read from the Bible in today’s church.
+Just as women could pray and prophesy in the First Century church, so too a women can pray and publicly read from the Bible in churches today.

 But what about head coverings for women?
 1 Corinthians 11 says, “every wife who prays or prophesies with her head uncovered dishonors her head, since it is the same as if her head were shaven… That is why a wife ought to have a symbol of authority on her head, because of the angels” (vv.
 5, 10).
 This is a complicated section, but I think Thomas Schreiner’s treatment of it is sound.
 In short, Schreiner argues that the idea of head covering itself was a cultural thing that was rooted in a timeless principle.
 Wearing your hair down or uncovered during this time was a sign of rebellion or even sexual immorality (c.f., Lev.
 13:45; Num.
 5:18).
 The “loose hair” or “uncovered head” meant something then that it does not mean today, but the underlying principle that motivates Paul’s exhortation is the male headship of the church (1 Cor.
 11:3), which we’ve seen above.